 And for your benefit, Stefani, Bennett's new favorite song---Bruce Stringbean and the S Street Band's version (though their "Born to Add" is actually better---you can also find Kermit singing "Dancin' in the Dark," complete with Piggy's stellar interpretation of Courtney Cox's role):

-And this is how we amuse ourselves in my family.
+After the fireworks: And this is how we amuse ourselves in my family.
 Hey, Glitter Ball Table Hockey is the coolest game ever around 1:00 am: